ljoypeterson/frontend-developer-roadmap/README.md

 A front-end developer is responsible for creating the visual aspects of a website or web application that users interact with directly.
 This includes designing layouts, crafting user interfaces, and ensuring a smooth user experience.
 Key technologies involved are HTML, CSS, and JavaScript.

-Want to know more about front-end development follow the links below (Optional):
+Want to know more about front-end development, follow the links below: (Optional)

 - [What is front-end development by w3schools](https://www.w3schools.com/whatis/whatis_frontenddev.asp)
 - [What is Front End Development by FreeCodeCamp](https://www.freecodecamp.org/news/front-end-developer-what-is-front-end-development-explained-in-plain-english/)
 - [What is Frontend Development by roadmap](https://roadmap.sh/frontend)

 Don’t feel like reading?
-No worries, you can check out free videos instead.
+No worries, you can check out the free videos instead.

 - [Frontend web development - a complete overview by SuperSimpleDev](https://www.youtube.com/watch?v=WG5ikvJ2TKA)
 - [What is front-end developer by IamTimCorey](https://www.youtube.com/watch?v=DUvFLhTWOVI&t=51s)